It discovered ‘The Kissing Booth’ and ‘After.’ Now Wattpad is ramping up its hit factory

 With more than 80 million users and 500 million uploads, storytelling platform Wattpad is sitting on a mountain of potential IP and an active audience—and its new initiative aims to reduce friction in development to churn out movies and TV shows faster.

-Today, Wattpad Studios is announcing its Development Fund which will back early-stage development for select TV and film projects.
+Today, Wattpad Studios is announcing its Development Fund, which will back early-stage development for select TV and film projects.

 Wattpad Studios has seen success with several adaptations including After, The Kissing Booth (Netflix), and Light as a Feather (Hulu).
 However, as Wattpad Studios head Aron Levitz explains, what makes it past development is a mere fraction of what he believes Wattpad has to offer.

-“Because we believe in our audience, because we believe in our data, we thought that it was time to invest and kickstart the process of development on our own,” Levitz says.
+“Because we believe in our audience, because we believe in our data, we thought that it was time to invest and kick-start the process of development on our own,” Levitz says.

 And that’s what Levitz thinks will give Wattpad an edge amid the current glut of content.